CANT 21: Development

 In 1926 the Regia Aeronautica contacted the CNT assigning it a contract that provided for the supply of a prototype for a two-seater, single-engine long-life hydro-ridicitor.
 The task was entrusted to the chief designer of the company, Raffaele Conflenti, who developed the new model, which assumed the designation CANT 21, based on the previous CANT 10 and CANT 13 maintaining the biplane central hull and from which it was essentially differentiated a different design of the hull, without a keel and with a reduced redan.

 The CANT 21 was taken to the air for the first time in 1927 by the new test pilot of the company, the commander Adriano Bacula, then transferred to Vigna di Valle for comparative evaluations with the competitor Savoia-Marchetti S.62.
 However, the examining commission considered the S.62 much higher, declaring it the winner of the competition, but the Ministry of Aeronautics gave the CNT the necessary documentation authorizing its production for the foreign market.
 The company presented it to the public at the Prague Air Show of 1928, then offered to the governments of Argentina, Portugal and Turkey.
 Of these, only the Argentine government showed an initial interest, requiring a sample followed by a supply order for three others, subsequently reduced to one and then definitively terminated together with the first while the specimens were being built.
 According to other exemplary sources, however, it was delivered in 1930 and remained in service until 1940 in the Aviación Naval. production had already started and the first completed, registered I-AALN, had been provisionally assigned to the flight school headquarters of the SISA airline near Portorož followed by a second one, registered I-AAPW.

+One CANT-21 was purchased by Aviación Naval Uruguaya (Uruguayan Naval Aviation) along with two CANT 18s in September 1930, with the flying boats being delivered in 1931.
+After the outbreak of the Second World War, spare parts became difficult to find, and the CANT 21 (together with the remaining CANT 18) was retired in July 1942.